-Dramatic quotes general language in Mills Music and subsequent decisions (Br.
-30-36), but the cited language does not support Dramatic's reading.
-For example, Dramatic seeks support for its suggestion that no terms in derivative-work grants can be terminated by citing the Court's statement that "the consequences of a termination ... simply do not apply to derivative works that are protected by the Exception defined in § 304(c)(6)(A)."
-Mills Music, 469 U.S. at 164.
-But by its terms, that language refers to protection for the existing derivative work itself, and not to any right in the original work, such as a right to preclude new derivative works based on the original work.
+The arbitrator relied on general language in Mills Music and subsequent decisions, but the cited language does not support the arbitrator's conclusion.
+For example, the arbitrator sought support for the suggestion that no terms in derivative-work grants can be terminated by citing the Court's statement that "the consequences of a termination ... simply do not apply to derivative works that are protected by the Exception defined in § 304(c)(6)(A)."
+Mills Music, 469 U.S. at 164; see App.
+79. But by its terms, that language refers to protection for the existing derivative work itself, and not to any right in the original work, such as a right to preclude new derivative works based on the original work.

-Similarly, Dramatic relies on the Court's statement that the derivativework limitation "preserve[s] the total contractual relationship, which entitled [the grantee] to make duly authorized derivative works."
-Mills Music, 469 U.S. at 169.
-Dramatic takes this language out of context, suggesting that the limitation "preserve[s] the total contractual relationship" by preserving all the terms of the grant that relate to derivative works.
-But that language clearly refers to the need to preserve terms of use in all contracts within a chain of grants, rather than just one contract.
+Similarly, the arbitrator relied on the Court's statement that the derivative-work limitation "preserve[s] the total contractual relationship, which entitled [the grantee] to make duly authorized derivative works."
+Mills Music, 469 U.S. at 169; see App.
+80. That language does not suggest that the limitation "preserve[s] the total contractual relationship" by preserving all the terms of the grant that relate to derivative works.
+Instead, that language clearly refers to the need to preserve terms of use in all contracts within a chain of grants, rather than just one contract.
 The Court elsewhere made clear it was referring to "the terms of the grant that were applicable to the use of derivative works."
-Id. at 177 (emphasis added).
-And Dramatic's reading cannot be reconciled with the statute's plain text, which explicitly provides that when a grant is terminated, the grantee's "privilege does not extend to the preparation after the termination of other derivative works based upon the copyrighted work covered by the terminated grant."
+Mills Music, 469 U.S. at 177 (emphasis added).
+And the arbitrator's reading cannot be reconciled with the statute's plain text, which explicitly provides that when a grant is terminated, the grantee's "privilege does not extend to the preparation after the termination of other derivative works based upon the copyrighted work covered by the terminated grant."
 See 17 U.S.C. § 304(c)(6)(A).

-Dramatic also argues that a right to preclude performances of new stage adaptations of To Kill a Mockingbird is effectively part of its right to continue utilizing its play.
-See Br.
-36-38.
+The arbitrator also reasoned that a right to preclude performances of new stage adaptations of To Kill a Mockingbird is effectively part of Dramatic's right to continue utilizing its play.
+See App.
+77, 80-81.
 As explained, that argument is incorrect.
 By statute, the right to create and perform new derivative works for the performances at issue is a copyright right in the subject work, To Kill a Mockingbird.
 See 17 U.S.C. § 106(2).
 It is not a mere term for using Dramatic's play.
 The distinction between terms of use and preclusion of new works is clear in practice: Dramatic could exercise a right to preclude new adaptations of To Kill a Mockingbird without ever utilizing its existing play.
 And this is also clear outside the termination context: for example, an author can preclude others from creating new derivative works even if she has never created or authorized a derivative work and therefore none exists.